mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

     - Samsung
     - Sony
 - High-Frequency Trading (HFT)/Hedge Funds/Quant:
-  - HFT/hedge funds/quant (I don't really know the difference lol) use computers to quickly analyze the stock market to make money
+  - HFT/hedge funds/quant (I don't really know the difference lol) use computers and algorithms to quickly analyze the stock market to make money
   - Work on FPGAs and low-level fast stuff
   - Wicked high salaries, even for EEs: Remember how I mentioned earlier interns making $20k+/mo?
 That's here.
-NG TCs hit up to $500k with only BS for SWEs, EEs trail behind
+Top NG TCs hit up to $500k with only BS for SWEs, 1M+ TC after a few YoE, EEs trail behind
   - Much smaller industry compared to others on the list.
 Even fewer online resources about this
   - Mostly located in New York and Chicago
   - Companies include: